-- You are 45 years old or older and overweight; or
+- You are 45 years old or older and have an overweight body mass index; or

-- You are younger than 45 years old but overweight with a history of inactivity, high cholesterol, high blood pressure, or have a family member with diabetes.
+- You are younger than 45 years old and have an overweight BMI with a history of inactivity, high cholesterol, high blood pressure, or have a family member with diabetes.

 What Does a Diagnosis Mean?